Hemodynamic Surveillance

 T+4hRENAL WINDOW CLOSING

-4 hours of sustained high-cost perfusion (PCI > 140)
+Sustained high-cost perfusion detected (PCI > 140)

 Alert“Damage preventable at Triage”